Tired of Reading? Please listen to the blog |

 Introduction to Internal Medicine

 Internal Medicine is a branch of Medicine that deals with diagnosing and treating diseases of the internal organs.
-It is a specialty concerned with diagnosing and treating conditions of the heart, lungs, blood, and gut.
+It is a specialty concerned with conditions of the heart, lungs, blood, and gut.

 Internal Medicine is a broad field that covers a wide range of conditions.
-It is a specialty often divided into subspecialties, such as cardiology, pulmonology, and gastroenterology.
+It is a speciality often divided into subspecialties, such as cardiology, pulmonology, and gastroenterology.

 The internal medicine subspecialties are cardiology, pulmonology, gastroenterology, nephrology, endocrinology, hematology, oncology, rheumatology, and immunology.